zezocas0/PSR_TP3/README.md

 <img src="docs/vision.jpeg" alt="Cv and yolo programs working" width="500"
 />

+The `object_detection.py` program, uses the yolov3 model to detect objects, and then uses this information and displays the objects it detects, with a bounding box around it.
+These bounding boxes only appear on certaint objects, using the names of the objects the model can detect and the weight of each object, using the `coco.names` and `yolov3-tiny.weights` files respectively.

 ## Mapping Localization and planning
 amcl takes in a laser-based map, laser scans, and transform messages, and outputs pose estimates.